On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: Introduction

-\fi for for every graph $G$, where $\chi(\overline{G})$ is the chromatic number of the complement graph~$\overline{G}$ of $G$.
-Among his formulations of $\vartheta(G)$ was an SDP with a matrix variable of order $n$ and $m+1$ equality constraints, which we will present as~\eqref{lovaszTheta_n}.
-So, remarkably, $\vartheta(G)$ can be calculated in polynomial time, even though it is sandwiched between $\alpha(G)$ and $\chi(\overline{G})$, which are both NP-complete to compute.
-Later Gr{\"o}tschel, Lov{\'a}sz and Schrijver~\cite{OurUsedFormOfLovasTheta} provided an alternative formulation as SDP with a matrix variable of order $n+1$ and $n+m+1$ equality constraints, which we will present as~\eqref{lovaszTheta_nPlus1}.
+for every graph $G$, where $\chi(\overline{G})$ is the chromatic number of the complement graph~$\overline{G}$ of $G$.
+Among his formulations of $\vartheta(G)$ was an SDP with a matrix variable of order $n$ and $m+1$ equality constraints.
+We will give the rigorous definition of this SDP in Section~\ref{sec:Compare2ThetaFunction} and refer to it as~\eqref{lovaszTheta_n}.
+As a result, $\vartheta(G)$ can be calculated in polynomial time, even though it is sandwiched between $\alpha(G)$ and $\chi(\overline{G})$, which are both NP-complete to compute.
+Later Gr{\"o}tschel, Lov{\'a}sz and Schrijver~\cite{OurUsedFormOfLovasTheta} provided an alternative formulation of $\vartheta(G)$ as SDP with a matrix variable of order $n+1$ and $n+m+1$ equality constraints.
+In Section~\ref{sec:DefStab} we will give the rigorous definition of this SDP and refer to it as~\eqref{lovaszTheta_nPlus1}.

 In 1995 Goemans and Williamson~\cite{GoemansWilliamson} presented an SDP relaxation for the Max-Cut problem which is a provenly good approximation.
-From then on SDP relaxations have been used for various combinatorial optimization problems and several ways of further tightening them have been developed.
+Since then SDP relaxations have been used for various combinatorial optimization problems and several ways of further tightening them have been developed.
 Also hierarchies, that consist of several levels, were established, for example by Lov\'asz and Schrijver~\cite{LovaszSchrijverHierarchy} and by Lasserre~\cite{LasserreHierarchy}.
 At the first level a simple relaxation is considered, and the higher the level gets, the tighter the bounds become.
-Typically also the computation power it takes to evaluate the level of the hierarchy increases and often the computation of higher levels is beyond reach.
+Usually the computational power it takes to evaluate the level of the hierarchy increases on each level and often the computation of higher levels is beyond reach.
 They major drawback of most of the SDP based hierarchies is that the order of the matrix variable increases enormously with each level.

 In 2015 Adams, Anjos, Rendl and Wiegele~\cite{AARW} introduced the exact subgraph hierarchy (ESH) for combinatorial optimization problems that have an SDP relaxation.
 They discussed the ESH for the Max-Cut problem and briefly described it for the stable set problem.
 Here the first level of the hierarchy boils down to~\eqref{lovaszTheta_nPlus1}.
 They introduced exact subgraph constraints (ESC), which ensure that the submatrix of the matrix variable in~\eqref{lovaszTheta_nPlus1} corresponding to a subgraph is in the so-called squared stable set polytope.
 If the problem is solved exactly the submatrix has to be in this polytope, hence the ESC forces the subgraph to be exact.
 On the $k$-th level of the ESH the ESC for all subgraphs of order $k$ are included into~\eqref{lovaszTheta_nPlus1}.
 This implies that the order of the matrix variable remains $n+1$ on each level of the ESH.
 Gaar and Rendl~\cite{elli-diss, GaarRendl, GaarRendlFull} computationally exploit the ESH and relaxations of it for the stable set, the Max-Cut and the coloring problem.